Paras20222/Vending_Machine/Readme.md

   - Add products to cart with a specified quantity
   - Prevents adding more items than available stock
   - View cart with total price breakdown
-  - Secure checkout with cash payment and automatic stock update
+  - Secure checkout with cash payment and automatic stock updates

 - **Owner Mode**
   - View all products and their stock levels